IHTSDO/snomed-simplex-toolkit/angular-ui/README.md

 }
 ```
-Reload Nginx then navigate to `http://local.ihtsdotools.org:4200/`
+Reload Nginx then navigate to `http://local.ihtsdotools.org:4200/`.

+If you are not running the API localy you can swap the `http://localhost:8080/api` part of the nginx config for a remote server.

 ## Build